Sudbury Division Modeller’s Resources

 - Bill Schneider’s New York, Ontario & Western layout.

-- Michael Burgett’s C&O Clifton Forge Division – Early 1960’s era, excellent modelling with prototype CTC signal system and dispatching.
+- Michael Burgett’s C&O Clifton Forge Division – with prototype CTC panel & signals.

 - George Dutka’s White River Division – Modelling New England and much more.

-- Mike Dodd’s HO scale Virginian Railway – Set in 1954, and operated with TT&TO procedures.
-Web site has photos and descriptions of the railroad, plus information and samples of the paperwork used during operating sessions.
+- Mike Dodd’s HO scale Virginian Railway – Set in 1954, and operated with TT&TO.

-- Larry Reynolds – PRR Altoona Area – The Pennsylvania circa 1950’s.
-Great modelling plus operations-based layout with working US&S CTC dispatching panel coupled with PRR position light signals.
+- Larry Reynolds – PRR Altoona Area – circa 1950s with working US&S CTC dispatch panel coupled with PRR position light signals.

 - What is it about the Iowa Interstate that inspires modern shortline modelling?
 Two different blogs help answer that; James McNab’s IAIS Grimes Line and Scott Thornton’s IAIS Milan Branch.